Cyosai/BlockCityWars-iOS-Archive/README.md

 "BlockCityWars" Video-Game **64bit**
-App Store Package (.ipa) - Full Archive
+App Store Package (.ipa) - Archive

  **[ONLY FOR PERSONAL USE]**